Here are the artists who contribute to the podcast

 Judi Raff Lehrhaupt was born into the theatre world.
 Her great grandfather sang for the Russian Opera Company in Kiev and her parents were very much involved in all the arts throughout their lives.
 Judi graduated from NYU with a degree in Theatre Education, Directing and received her Master’s Degree in Speech Pathology from Columbia University.

 She has acted, danced, directed, choreographed and taught theatre classes over many years.
 Combining degrees in Speech Pathology with her love of voice and speech, Judi works as a Voice Specialist in her private practice, as well as an accent specialist (put it on, take it off).
 She is a member of VASTA.
 She ran a drama school for many years and worked at Bristol Riverside Theater as the assistant to the Artistic Director and Voice Coach.

-Brett is a Brisbane (Australia) based actor, director, producer—and barrister.
+John is a Brisbane (Australia) based actor, director, producerr.
 His company, Trocadero Productions is known for its site specific Shakespeare productions, and for his satirical reviews and musicals.
-Among his roles are The Bastard in The Life and Death of King John, Aaron in Titus Andronicus, and John in A Life in the Theatre (the latter directed by Flloyd).
+Among his roles are Henry in Henry V, Edmund in King Lear, Trigorin in The Seagull, The Bastard in The Life and Death of King John, Aaron in Titus Andronicus, and John in A Life in the Theatre (the latter directed by Flloyd)